Seaton - Grange

 Seaton - Grange has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in Dec 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in Aug 2023 based on 2021 data.
-Projected demographic shifts indicate a population increase just below the median of national areas to 2041, with an expected expansion of 1,706 persons, reflecting a total increase of 7.8% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and adjusted employing weighted aggregation from LGA to SA2 levels.
+Projected demographic shifts indicate a population increase just below the median of national areas.
+By 2041, Seaton-Grange is expected to expand by 1,706 persons, reflecting an overall increase of 4.6% over the 17 years.

 Frequently Asked Questions - Population